preactjs/preact-www/content/en/guide/v10/hooks.md

 # Hooks

 The Hooks API is an alternative way to write components in Preact.
 Hooks allow you to compose state and side effects, reusing stateful logic much more easily than with class components.
-In addition to hooks, Preact also provides [Signals](/guide/v10/signals), Signals are another way to manage state.

 If you've worked with class components in Preact for a while, you may be familiar with patterns like "render props" and "higher order components" that try to solve these challenges.
 These solutions have tended to make code harder to follow and more abstract.
 The hooks API makes it possible to neatly extract the logic for state and side effects, and also simplifies unit testing that logic independently from the components that rely on it.